Huges History, Family Crest & Coats of Arms

-The surname Huges is a name whose history dates far back into the mists of Medieval France to a region once known as Britanny.
-It is a name for a the Germanic personal name Hugo, which itself comes from the Old German word hug, which means intelligence.
+The surname Huges is a name whose history dates far back into the mists of Medieval France to a region once known as Brittany (French: Bretagne).
+It is a name for the Germanic personal name Hugo, which itself comes from the Old German word "hug," which means "intelligence."

 History has changed the spelling of most surnames.
 During the early development of the French language in the Middle Ages, a person gave his version of his name, phonetically, to a scribe, a priest, or a recorder.
 Some variables were adopted by different branches of the family name.
 Hence, there spelling variations of the name Huges, some of which include Hugues, de Hugues, Hughues, Hougues, Houghues, Ugues, Huggues and many more.

 Early Notables of the Huges family (pre 1700)

 More information is included under the topic Early Huges Notables in all our PDF Extended History products and printed products wherever possible.